This is a preview. Access to the 50-State Charts tool requires a subscriptionLearn More Request a Quote

 Regardless of which version of the IRC a state follows, there may be important exceptions applicable to certain types of income or benefits.
 Because the definition of wages is the basis for calculating state taxable income, it is important for an employer to know which definition a state follows.

-The following chart summarizes which version of the IRC each state follows in defining taxable wages for withholding purposes.
+The following chart summarizes which version of the IRC each state follows in defining taxable wages for withholding purposes in the current year.
 States that do not have an income tax or do not have an applicable provision are marked N/A.